The Difference Between SSL and TLS

 A secure connection happens utilizing what's called a “handshake” between your browser and the web server.
 The server and a browser agree on a “secret” handshake between each other based upon the type of encryption used.
 This handshake forms the encryption from the interaction of the public and private certificate keys.
 The endpoints use this handshake to confirm the information transferred is only from the authenticated connection sources.

-Recently, both Google and Firefox have penalising non-SSL/TLS encrypted websites.
-The change now show an explicit warning within the browser not using an SSL certificate.
+Recently, both Google and Firefox have penalizing non-SSL/TLS encrypted websites.
+The change now shows an explicit warning within the browser not using an SSL certificate.
 The browser will force an acknowledgment before proceeding to an insecure website prior to showing any content.

 For sites that accept online payments, it is critical to use an SSL, and also enforce the latest TLS version.
 A PCI compliance scan requires that the domain use only newer TLS versions.

 SSL and TLS each have specific version types which declare the type of encryption that the SSL certificate will use.
 The SSL versions are: